-See Dr Wesley’s Invisalign Journey Episode 9: Refinements.
+See Dr. Wesley’s Invisalign Journey Episode 9: Refinements.
 Refinements are a natural part of aligner therapy.
 I think that people often see the number of aligners and assume that they are done when they reach the last aligner.
-Orthodontist are well trained at assessing the types of movements that required to achieve your ideal results.
+Orthodontists, serving areas like Clinton Township, Grosse Pointe Woods, Troy, and the surrounding communities, are well trained at assessing the types of movements required to achieve your ideal results.
 When you are in a consultation, listen closely!
 They will often give you an estimated length of treatment.
-I find too often that I will estimate 18-24 months but the patient will think that they are done in 36 weeks (9 months)because they have 36 aligners (you change an aligner each week on average).
+I find too often that I will estimate 18-24 months but the patient will think that they are done in 36 weeks (9 months) because they have 36 aligners (you change an aligner each week on average), regardless of whether they’re in Clinton Township or elsewhere.

 Moving teeth on a computer screen is much different then moving them in a human body.
 As you know, there no two humans that are alike.
 Keeping this in mind, you can imagine that there are several variables that effect the way your body responds to orthodontics.
 We make every attempt possible to predict and accommodate for this but there will always be a degree of variability.
 There is also the compliance factor where the patients ability to wear the aligners according to the orthodontist recommendations effect the results as well.
 For all of these reasons, we say that you should never expect to be done after the first set of aligners.
 Finishing treatment in one set of aligners is like a hole in one in golf.
 It happens sometimes when the stars are aligned, the patient is diligent about their aligner wear, and their body is just suited for the tooth movements but it is not the norm.
 You should always expect at least 2-3 refinements.
 This means you may have 3 or more sets of aligners.
 For example, you may have 39 aligners on your first set that get you close to your result.
 On your second set you may have 26.
 Then you may only have 5-10 on your next few sets.
 The number of aligners in successive sets typically is less but not always.